martinmaeland/Robot_Simulator/README.md

 Currently using python 3.8.

 ## Roadmap
-- Take DH-table input, calculate all t_n matrices and t-matrix.
-[DONE]
-- Plot all joints and links based on inital values.
-[DONE]
+[X] Take DH-table input, calculate all t_n matrices and t-matrix [X] Plot all joints and links based on inital values
-- Calculate inverse-kinematics.
+[ ] Calculate inverse-kinematics
-- Input point-cloud and calculate robot trajectory.
+[ ] Input point-cloud and calculate robot trajectory
-- Animate robot.
-[SEMI-DONE]
+[ ] Animate robot

 ## Status
 Able to plot robot from DH-table, with given initial values.